jdj2261/pykin/README.md

 ## Features

 - Pure python library
-- Support only URDF file
+- Support only URDF file.
 - Compute forward, inverse kinematics and jacobian, referred to the [Introduction to Humanoid Robotics book](https://link.springer.com/book/10.1007/978-3-642-54536-8).
-- Check robot self-collision and collision between objects
+- Check robot self-collision and collision between robot's bodies and objects.
-- Plot robot kinematic chain and mesh
+- Plot robot kinematic chain and mesh using *matplotlib* or *trimesh* library

 ## Installation